 The Transmission Tariffs for the Firm Long-Term Capacity shall be determined by Transporter in line with the Tariff Methodology which was adopted pursuant to the Final Exemption Act upon approval by AERS.

-Part of the Pipeline capacity which is not exempted from the third party access and which is not contracted by the Long-Term GTA, shall be offered by Transporter on auctions as its Capacity Products, in line with this Network Code.
-Capacity Products are offered through Capacity Booking Platform at which they are available to all Persons that enter into Short-Term GTA with the Transporter and that are registered on Capacity Booking Platform, pursuant to this Network Code.
+Part of the Pipeline capacity which is not exempted from the third party access and which is not contracted by the Long-Term GTA, shall be offered by Transporter on auctions as its Standard Capacity Products, in line with this Network Code.
+Standard Capacity Products are offered through Capacity Booking Platform at which they are available to all Persons that enter into Short-Term GTA with the Transporter and that are registered on Capacity Booking Platform, pursuant to this Network Code.

-The Transmission Tariffs for Capacity Products are contracted under Short-Term GTA so that they are equal to the prices achieved on auctions conducted in line with this Network Code and the rules of the Capacity Booking Platform.
-Before the commencement of the Gas Year, the Transporter determines the Reserve Prices for each Capacity Product and each Interconnection Point, in line with the Final Exemption Act.
+The Transmission Tariffs for Standard Capacity Products are contracted under Short-Term GTA so that they are equal to the prices achieved on auctions conducted in line with this Network Code and the rules of the Capacity Booking Platform.
+Before the commencement of the Gas Year, the Transporter determines the Reserve Prices for each Standard Capacity Product and each Interconnection Point, in line with the Final Exemption Act.

-By this Network Code Transporter in line with the Energy Law and Final Exemption Act, regulates in more detail manner of planning of Pipeline`s development; conditions for save and secure operation of Pipeline; access to the Pipeline; Credit Support and criteria for determining the amounts and period for which Credit Support is requested; usage and maintenance of Pipeline; measurement procedure; allocation of capacities on auctions which are held on the principle of non-discrimination and transparency, over the chosen capacity booking platform; congestion management on the principles of non-discrimination and transparency allowing cross-border Natural Gas trade and primary and secondary trade of capacities; exchange of data on Nominated Quantities and Allocated Quantities, for the purpose of allocation of transported quantities to users, calculation of imbalance and financial settlement; deadline for alignment of all gathered data with the measurement data on realised quantities for the purpose of transmission calculation; virtual point in Pipeline where Users may transfer ownership rights over Natural Gas, which point is considered as entry and exit from the Pipeline for the balancing purpose; manner of exchange and alignment of data, information and operational conditions with other AFO; managing in case of disturbance in operation of Pipeline; acting rules in case security of supply of Natural Gas is jeopardised; trading conditions related to technical and operational provision of transmission system services and system balancing; provision of balancing services, if technically possible, on the most economic, just, objective and non-bias manner allowing appropriate incentives to Users to balance their deliverance and taking over Natural Gas; obligation to publish all data necessary to access the Pipeline; obligation to publish all data on services offered by Transporter, as well as all data related to Technical Capacity, Contracted Capacity and Available Capacity for all Interconnection Points of Pipeline; type and manner of submitting data which market participants are obliged to submit to the Transporter; User`s obligations; procedures for Nominations, system balancing, calculation of Imbalance Charge and operational balancing between TSO; procedures for dispute resolution arising from Short-Term GTA and other issues necessary for operation of Pipeline and functioning of the market.

 The obligations of the Users with the Short-Term GTA are sets out in detail in this Network Code , whereby majority of provisions of this Network Code are also applicable to the Users with a Long-Term GTA.
 Where specifically stated so in this Network Code, certain provisions of this Network Code are not applicable to the Users with a Long-Term GTA.

 definitions